NASHVILLE AND JESSE JAMES

 Most everyone has heard of the of the notorious outlaws Jesse and Frank James.
 But did you know that they lived in Nashville from 1875 until March 1881?
 Jesse's oldest son Jesse James Jr. was born in Nashville along with his sister Mary.
 Jesse Jr. was born at 606 Boscobel Street on August 31, 1875.
 Mary was born on West Hamilton Road in Bordeaux on July 17, 1879.
 Jesse Jr. went by the name Tim and as far as he knew his last name was Howard.
 He and his sister would not know their real last names until after Jesse was killed in 1882.
 Jesse and his wife Zerelda would also lose two male twins in infancy.
 Jesse's brother Frank lived on Clarksville Pike.
 While living there he and his wife Annie Ralston James gave birth to a son named Robert Franklin on February 6, 1877.
 For a time he would be dressed as a girl and go by the name of Mary.
 Why his parents did this I do not know.
 The brothers were on the run.
 Nashville was a large town and they could blend in to the local population passing themselves off as respectable citizens.
 They had led violent lives until they moved to Nashville.
-Both had been guerrilla's in the Civil War.
-They rode with Quantrill and "Bloody Bill Anderson".
-Their men raped women, shot down surrendered soldiers, Unionist civilian's, and sometimes they scalped their victims.
-Jesse was nearly killed on two occasions when he was shot in the chest both times.
+Both had been guerrilla's in the Civil War riding with Quantrill and "Bloody Bill Anderson".
+Their men raped women, shot down surrendered soldiers, Unionist civilian's, and sometimes scalped their victims.
+Jesse was nearly killed on two occasions.
+Both times he was shot in the chest.
 The last time near the end of the war when he was trying to surrender.
-His first cousin Zerelda "Zee" Mims, who had been named after Jesse's mother nursed him back to health.
+His first cousin Zerelda "Zee" Mims nursed him back to health.
 Nine years later she became his wife.

 After the war in 1866 the James gang started robbing banks, stagecoaches, and trains.
 This was their most active period until September 7, 1876 when the James-Younger gang rode into Northfield Minnesota to rob a bank.
-The gang was ambushed by enraged citizens who realized what they were up to when they rode into town.
+The gang was ambushed by enraged citizens who realized what they were up to after riding into town.
 Being from Missouri they stood out like a sore thumb.
 During the robbery Jesse blew a bank tellers brains out and an innocent bystander was killed.
 The gang barely escaped.
 Two gang members were killed and the Younger's were were later captured.
-Jesse and Frank got away and were the only two that were not hurt or captured.
+Jesse and Frank managed to get away and were the only two that were neither hurt or captured.
 Eventually they made their way to Nashville.
 Here they created the facade of respectable citizens.
 They sent for their families and Jesse went by the alias of John Davis or (David) Howard.
 Frank went by the name Ben J. Woodson.
 Jesse lived in at least three places in Edgefield, which is in East Nashville.
 At 606 Boscobel street, 903 Woodland Street and lived the longest at 711 Fatherland St. The Fatherland Street house still stands and is on the National Register of Historic places.
-The other two addresses have been razed.
+Both of the houses on Boscobel street and Woodland Street have been razed.
 The Fatherland Street house was in deplorable condition and scheduled for demolition in 1984 but was restored by a private owner.
 It was originally built in the mid 1850's.

 |A replica of the inside of the bank at Northfield Minnesota|